RatCatcherVrYT/web/README.md

   <h3>3.
 How We Share Your Information</h3>
   <p>Your privacy is important.
 We only share your data in the following limited ways:</p>
   <ul>
-    <li><strong>Third-party multiplayer services:</strong> We use trusted providers like Photon or Normcore for multiplayer infrastructure.
-These providers receive only the data necessary to connect players and maintain matches.</li>
+    <li><strong>Third-party multiplayer services:</strong> We use trusted networking platforms (such as Photon, Normcore, or similar services) to power online multiplayer features.
+These providers only receive the minimum necessary data to connect players, manage sessions, and maintain game stability.</li>
     <li><strong>Legal requirements:</strong> We may disclose your information to comply with legal obligations, court orders, or government requests.</li>
     <li><strong>Protection of rights:</strong> We may share information to protect the rights, safety, or property of RatcatcherVR, our players, or others.</li>
   </ul>